14 Best Places to Visit in the Midwest

 Ames, Iowa

-I recommend starting at Iowa State University, which truly sets the tone for the city.
-I loved walking through the leafy campus, stopping by the Memorial Union, and admiring the famous campanile.
+I recommend heading to Iowa State University first because it truly sets the tone for the city.
+I loved walking through the campus, stopping by the Memorial Union, and admiring the famous campanile (in the photo).

 One of my favorite stops in the afternoon was Reiman Gardens, a spectacular 17-acre botanical garden right next to Jack Trice Stadium.